-Andrew D. Foster, Professor of Economics & Community Health, began his 5-year term as PSTC Director in July 2011.
+Andrew D. Foster, Professor of Economics and Community Health, began his five-year term as the PSTC director in July 2011.
 His vision is summarized in the abbreviated strategic plan, which outlines the major goals of the PSTC—some of which remain the same from previous years so as to build upon past successes.

-- To reorganize our signature research themes around the social structures and systems that influence population change and well-being.
+- To reorganize the Center's signature research themes around the social structures and systems that influence population change and well-being.

-- Attract population-related scholars of the highest quality into PSTC’s intellectual community.
+- Attract population-related scholars of the highest quality into the PSTC’s intellectual community.

 - Foster the development of junior faculty and aid more senior faculty in the exploration of new research lines.

 - Promote innovative and high-quality research in population studies.

 These goals will be carried out by: 1) collaborating with Brown University senior leadership to attain support for personnel and research administration; 2) providing targeted resources to help develop, recruit, and retain high-quality faculty; 3) allocating flexible and timely financial resources to seed research by individual PSTC associates or groups of associates; and 4) underwriting small yet high-yield activities proposed by any individual or group such as the sponsorship of a small workshop or conference designed around an emerging line of research.